 The ability to put yourself across effectively and confidently in any public-speaking situation opens all sorts of doors.

-My name is Georgina Kirk and I’m a professional speaker, who used, before the coronavirus, to travel around presenting keynote talks to various organisations.
+My name is Georgina Kirk and I’m a professional speaker, based in Manchester.
+Before the coronavirus, I used to travel around presenting keynote talks to various organisations.
 Now, like so many people, I’m adapting to life in the virtual world.

 My approach to public speaking has swung from one extreme to the other.
 When I was young, I was horribly over-confident.
 I came unstuck several times, which destroyed my confidence and changed me into a nervous, rigid speaker.
 It took years and a lot of research and experimenting to find the right balance.